-Academic Colours are awarded to pupils in Lower, Middle and Upper School who have shown commitment to their studies.
+Academic Colours are awarded to pupils who have shown commitment to their studies.
 They will have demonstrated effort, determination and a willingness to embrace academic challenges.
 They may have had significant success during the term, but this will be based on personal progress and attainment rather than just on grades achieved.